-The strong form of cooperation is a way of life and the conviction that ethics matter.
-Paradise is hard to reach, and it’s not even clear if the state of paradise should be aspired, but with cooperation you can get a little closer to a life which deserves to be called humane, as, for instance, indicated in the declaration of independence: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness” (Declaration of Independence, 2015).
+The strong form of cooperation is a way of life that builds on the conviction that ethics matter.
+Paradise is hard to reach, and it is not even clear whether it should actually be aspired to, but with cooperation, we can get a little closer to a life which can be deemed humane, such as, for example, the vision set forth in the U.S. Declaration of Independence: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness” (Declaration of Independence, 2015).

-However, we can identify some more sturdy and hands-on reasons, why cooperation pays off.
+However, we can also identify both more rigorous and practical reasons for why cooperation yields results.

-A study by (Espedal et al. 2012) shows that cooperation pays off in terms of organizational performance, i.e. invested capital.
-Ehnert (Ehnert, 2009) connects cooperation to sustainability: “Sustainable HRM is the pattern of planned or emerging human resource strategies and practices intended to enable organizational goal achievement while simultaneously reproducing the HR base over a long-lasting calendar time” (Ehnert, 2009, p.
+A study by Espedal et al. (2012) shows that cooperation is successful in terms of organizational performance, i.e., invested capital.
+Ehnert (2009) connects cooperation to sustainability as follows: “Sustainable HRM is the pattern of planned or emerging human resource strategies and practices intended to enable organizational goal achievement while simultaneously reproducing the HR base over a long-lasting calendar time” (Ehnert, 2009, p.
 74).
-Bachmann found positive impact of ethical leadership on motivation and climate: “It is noticeable, at least in the plant researched here, how much the absence of criteria like normative conduct, integrity, trust or fair treatment of employees, which are typically associated with ethical leadership, can contribute to a low employee motivation and a bad climate” (Bachmann, 2017, p.
+Bachmann ( 2017) in turn finds a positive impact of ethical leadership on motivation and climate: “It is noticeable, at least in the plant researched here, how much the absence of criteria like normative conduct, integrity, trust or fair treatment of employees, which are typically associated with ethical leadership, can contribute to a low employee motivation and a bad climate” (Bachmann, 2017, p.
 142).

-Though, the answer to the question of pay off depends largely on the value system in which it is raised.
-However, cooperation in the way outlined here will pay off in the long run not only ethically, but economically, too.
+Ultimately, the answer to the question of pay off depends largely on the value system in which it is raised.
+Still, cooperation of the type outlined here benefits society in the long run not only ethically, but also economically.

 References